laravel/docs/passwords.md

         return view('auth.forgot-password');
     })->middleware(['guest'])->name('password.request');

-The view that is returned by this route should have an `email` field within its form, which will allow the user to request a password reset link for a given email address.
+The view that is returned by this route should have a form containing an `email` field, which will allow the user to request a password reset link for a given email address.

 #### Handling The Form Submission